 I teach courses in History, African American Studies, and International & Public Affairs, incorporating transnational, comparative, and digital methods.
 I have been recognized for my teaching and new media work, including being named the National Council of Social Studies (NCSS) Outstanding Teacher of the Year for the United States, receiving Harvard’s Derek Bok Center Certificate of Distinction in Teaching, and winning an Omni Gold Award for The Calderwood U.S. History Series produced by WGBH Boston for PBS Learning Media.
 I recently co-directed Louisiana’s contribution to the States of Incarceration national public history project and traveling exhibit.

-I have published and forthcoming work in a variety of venues including International Labor and Working-Class History, International Review of Social History, Archive Journal, New Orleans Tricentennial Prosperity Index, Prison Photography, American Federation of Teachers Voices on Campus, Academic Exchange Quarterly, Routledge, Journal of the Oxford University History Society, Prison Photography, ArcGIS Online, the Vera Institute of Justice, and Medium.com.
+I have published and forthcoming writing in a variety of venues including International Labor and Working-Class History, International Review of Social History, Archive Journal, American Federation of Teachers Journal, Academic Exchange Quarterly, Journal of the Oxford University History Society, Prison Photography, ArcGIS Online, the Vera Institute of Justice, and Medium.com.
 My research has been supported by the Andrew W. Mellon Foundation, American Council of Learned Societies, Charles Warren Center for American History, and the Hutchins Center for African & African American Research.